Severance pay for employees on permanent contracts

 This allowance is paid by the employer.

-These conditions vary depending on the pattern of dismissal and employmentseniority of the employee in the company.
+These conditions vary depending on the pattern of dismissal andseniority of the employee in the company.

 Reasons for dismissal

-The severance pay is due to the employee in DTA: titleContent who is being dismissed for personal reason, economic or for unfit.
+The severance pay is due to the employee in DTA: titleContent who is being dismissed for personal motive, economic or for incapacity.

-The compensation is also due in the event of termination or dissolution of the company (except termination for force majeure).
+The indemnity is also due in the event of termination or dissolution of the company (except termination for force majeure).

-In case of death of an employee where the dismissal has been notified, the compensation shall be paid to rights holders.
+In case of death of an employee where the dismissal was notified, the compensation shall be paid to rights holders.

 A simulator allows you to search for the collective agreement with the name of the company or its Siret number: